Course description

 Module 3: The Business Model Canvas and how to apply it to your own research

 During the third session you will be introduced into Osterwalder’s Business Model Canvas which is a broadly used business model tool that summarizes all facets in which a business or an organization creates, delivers and retains value.
-You will learn that this Canvas is not for exclusive use by for-profit organizations, but also can be a useful tool for non-profit organizations, charities, public sector entities and for-profit social enterprises.
+But innovation is not limited solely and exclusively to business models; it is part of almost everything that takes place in life, especially in the field of science.
+In fact, Osterwalder affirms that the Canvas is not for exclusive use by for-profit organizations, it is also a useful tool for non-profit organizations, charities, public sector entities and for-profit social enterprises.
 Through examples, discussions you will be encouraged during this workshop to translate and elaborate the Business Model Canvas within a research context.

 Module 4: From research to valorisation: which route to take?

 During the last session you will learn about the different potential routes for the valorisation of your research like a licence-agreement, serviceplatform or the startup of your own spin-off company.
+The entrepreneurial skills already trained and used during your research project will support your personal career even if you will not deliver a license deal or spin-off.
+You will gain insights in which challenges you have to take into account before choosing the most suited valorisation route..
 In this last module, there will be a wrap up of the essentials of the previous modules which you need to take into account: the assessment of the intellectual property (IPR), the TRL/CRL which are also important to assess the investor readiness of your company.
 Last but not least you will get an introduction in the different options on how to finance your research project and how to get interest from investors for a spin-off company.

 Learning objectives